yannbelief/readme-editing-area/README.md

 PHP Form Helper
 ============================

 The form helper is designed to help programmers to simplify the back-end process flow of data related to HTML form.
-It provides convenient methods to read data from `$_POST` or `$_GET` array, to quickly dump the form data into a domain object which can be saved in to database later on, and to seperate (decouple) the UI code (HTML code) and the logic code (PHP code).
+It provides convenient methods to read data from `$_POST` or `$_GET` array, to quickly dump the form data into a domain object which can be saved in to database later on, and to encourage the seperation of the code about how the form looks like and the code about assigning a value to an input in the form.

 **Requirement:** PHP 5.1+